phillipdavidstearns/brahman-ai/guides/anisble/rpi-ansible-setup.md

 ### Assumptions:

-* Some comfort with terminal, general understanding of linux.
+* Some comfort with terminal, general understanding of unix/linux.
 * Written from the POV of a Mac OSX user.
 (Sorry WinBros)

 ### Requirements:

 * **Admin Access to your Router**
+* RaspberryPi with some sort of networking capacity (ethernet and/or wifi)
+	* MicroSD Card and Adapter
+	* Power

+### Tools:

+* BalenaEther
+* Homebrew
+* Ansible

 ### Outline: